OLAM CHESED:

 We recognize that everyone has different types of knowledge from study and education, as well as diverse lived experiences.
 The basic requirement is that participants have experience with the taharah ritual and understand the Chevra Kadisha’s role in their community.

-Whether you have knowledge formed through years of deep text study or your knowledge is grown from experience and curiosity, this program is a good fit for you.
+Whether your knowledge is formed through years of deep text study or is grown from experience and curiosity, this program is a good fit for you.
 Kavod v’Nichum will provide pre-readings and access to recorded classes to ensure that the cohort shares foundational language and knowledge that may be necessary for full participation in the Olam Chesed program.

 Can two people from the same Chevra Kadisha participate together?